© www.livestockusa.org, 2003-2014

 the organic detritus hits them.
 WOW!

-They take a while to really settle down, sometimes
+a day or two.
+Others take a while to really settle down,

 I have grown many 3-4"

 Until recently (the last 20-30 years of coral importing